auremoser/mozsci/log/worklog.md

 * some catchup emails post-plane landing
 * [issue 13](https://github.com/mozillascience/working-open-workshop/issues/13) for WOW workweek schedule
 * tweeted about Genspace event
+* confirmed Emily Elert as a speaker for our community call!

 * fellows blogs